looker-open-source/micro-admin-for-looker/docs/deployment.md

 ### HTTPS

-μAdmin does not currently provide HTTPS.
-You should deploy it behind an SSL terminating load balancer/proxy.
+μAdmin can serve over HTTPS, if configured appropriately.
+You can alternately deploy it behind an SSL terminating load balancer/proxy.

 ### Node production mode